-Meet the Yaris Cross.
+Cross.
 Originally meant to debut at the cancelled Geneva Motor Show last month, the Cross completes the sub-compact Yaris family.

 When Toyota debuted the new-age Yaris last October, the little hatch had migrated to the B variant of the TNGA platform, which underpins nearly all modern Toyotas.
 The Yaris Cross sits on the same platform, which allows for the use of both all-wheel drive and hybrid drivetrains.

 The Cross uses the same hybrid setup as the regular Yaris: a 1.5-liter three-cylinder engine shacked up with a small electric motor.
 Combined power output is 114 hp, routed through a continuously-variable transmission.
 Front wheel drive is standard, with the option of electrically-controlled all-wheel drive, which sends power to the rear wheels when pulling away or accelerating.

 A non-hybrid 1.5-liter engine will also be available, with either the CVT or a six-speed manual.

 Despite sharing a name with the regular hatch, the Yaris Cross looks quite different from it.
 It perhaps looks most like its daintier sibling from the rear, with a similar taillight treatment that stretches across the whole rear.
 There’s quite a lot of RAV4 influence in the profile, thanks to the angular C-pillar and black wheel arch extensions.
 A bluff nose complete with protruding badge and smaller grille gives the Yaris Cross its requisite SUV attitude.
 18-inch wheels complete the package, and surely must set some sort of record for largest wheels for smallest horsepower rating.